Gantt Chart in Excel (Table of contents)

 Right-click on the chart and select “Select Data”.

-- In the legend entries(Legend Entries means data which is located on the right-hand side of the chart), we can see an add button.
+- In the legend entries(Legend Entries means data located on the right-hand side of the chart), we can see an add button.

 - Click on it, and an Edit series pops out.

-- In the series name, select the date cell & in series values, remove the default value and select the range of date.
+- In the series name, select the date cell & in series values, remove the default value and select the date range.

-- After clicking ok, we are again back to our select data dialog box.
-In the horizontal axis, label click on an edit button.
+- After clicking ok, we return to our select data dialog box again.
+In the horizontal axis, label clicks on an edit button.

 - In the axis label range, select all the tasks.

-- We have all our data so we can select ok in the select data source tab, and the chart looks like this.
+- We have all our data to select ok in the select data source tab, and the chart looks like this.

-- There is a problem in the chart, our tasks are not in order, and our tasks start from 30-Nov, not from 24-Nov.
-To Fix this, click on Tasks and then right-click and select “Format Axis”.
+- The chart has a problem: our tasks are not in order, and our tasks start from 30-Nov, not from 24-Nov.
+To Fix this, click Tasks, right-click, and select “Format Axis”.

 - Now our project has not yet been started, but the blue bar shows the completion of the task, so to remove that right, click on the blue bar and go to format data series.